-The University of Maine

-Thank you for your submission, "USM, UMPI, and UMaine Collaborative Athletic Training University of Moths Graduate Program," to this year's Program Innovation Fund request for pre-proposals.
-I am very pleased to inform you that the Chief Academic Affairs Council (CAOC) has University of Maine recommended that you be invited to submit a full proposal for consideration. of Formington.
+The University of Maine Thank you for your submission, "USM, UMPI, and UMaine Collaborative Athletic Training Graduate Program," to this year's Program Innovation Fund request for pre-proposals.
+I am very pleased to inform you that the Chief Academic Affairs Council (CAOC) has recommended that you be invited to submit a full proposal for consideration.
 Congratulational We received twenty pre-proposals in the first round, and are requesting full proposals from fifteen of them.
-The CAOC is particularly interested in seeing a full

-University of Maine proposal from your group.
+The CAOC is particularly interested in seeing a full proposal from your group.

-University of Maine Please see the proposal guidelines, scoring rubric, and application form for details about of Machios how to develop and submit your proposal.
+University of Moine of Fort Keni Please see the proposal guidelines, scoring rubric, and application form for details about haw to develop and submit your proposal.
 The due date is March 11, 2019, so please plan accordingly.
-With just \$500,000 in the fund to share among all successful proposals,
+With just \$500,000 in the fund to share among all successful proposals, please consider ways to modify your budget.
+The CAOC also recommends the following: